Springfield Armory M1A: Differences between the M1A and M14

 M1A receivers are made from precision investment cast AISI 8620 alloy steel.
 The military M14 receivers were manufactured using the drop forge process, which is more complicated and more expensive.
 Until around the late 1990s, the M1A produced by Springfield Armory retained the cutout in the rear right of the stock for the selector switch found on the M14.
 Springfield Armory has also omitted the "7.62-MM" caliber designator on the M1A receiver since 1991.

 Once the Federal Assault Weapons Ban of 1994 was passed prohibiting the manufacture of firearms with bayonet lugs (among other features), the M1A no longer shipped with a bayonet lug.
 Although the 1994 law expired in September 2004, making bayonet lugs on newly manufactured firearms legal again (in most states), Springfield Armory has not restored that feature.
 Since the bayonet lug is attached to the flash suppressor, "post-ban" rifles can easily be fitted with a bayonet lug by fitting a pre-ban flash suppressor.

 The California Assault Weapons Ban prohibits flash suppressors on all semi-automatic rifles capable of accepting a detachable magazine.
 As a result, Springfield Armory designed a muzzle brake, which they installed in place of the standard flash suppressor on all models that were sold in California.
-The muzzle brake reduces climb of the barrel, making the rifle easier to control.
+The muzzle brake reduces rearward recoil, making the rifle easier to control.